 While these are exceptional cases involving celebrities, the two cases indicate the wide spectrum of potential scenarios in which a wrongful death suit may be filed.
 These can include:

 • Automobile accidents.
 Whether the deceased was a passenger, another driver, a cyclist, or a pedestrian, when a driver is found responsible for the death of another, compensation may be awarded.
+An Austin car accident lawyer can assist in holding the responsible party accountable and securing the financial support needed for the grieving family.

 • Medical malpractice.
-Sometimes, even highly trained health care professionals act negligently, resulting in devastating consequences.
+Sometimes, even highly trained healthcare professionals act negligently, resulting in devastating consequences.

 • Industrial accidents.
 Federal, state, and local laws all hold businesses — especially those with high-risk environments — to high standards of safety practices.
-When those practices are neglected and a death occurs, the company may be accountable.
+When those practices are neglected and death occurs, the company may be accountable.

 • Defective products.
 From ice cream to children’s toys, product defects can have serious consequences.
 When the evidence shows that the company either knew about or ignored warnings that something was not right, a civil suit may be possible.